Neazekal/TraderNet-CRv2-using-Pytorch-2/README.md

 ## Phase 4: Neural Networks

 Deep neural networks for the discrete RL agents (QR-DQN and Categorical SAC) using PyTorch.
+A shared Conv1D + FC backbone feeds lightweight heads (policy logits, Q-values, quantile values).

 ### Actor Network

-The Actor network outputs action probabilities (policy) for the categorical action space.
+The Actor network uses the shared backbone and a categorical policy head to output action probabilities for the action space.

 ```python
 from agents.networks.actor import ActorNetwork